GraphPilot: Grounded Scene Graph Conditioning for Language-Based Autonomous Driving: Experiments

-\textbf{Test-Time-Only Scene Graph Injection (SG01).} We begin by evaluating which scene graph integration strategies are most effective when applied at test-time only without additional training (SG01), to assess whether a pretrained model can benefit from relational context without having been explicitly conditioned on it during training.
+\textbf{Zero-Shot Test-Time Scene Graph Injection (SG01).} We begin by evaluating which scene graph integration strategies are most effective when applied at test-time only, without additional training, to assess whether a pretrained model can benefit from relational context without prior explicit conditioning.
+This analysis identifies the optimal configuration for subsequent experiments.
 Specifically, we evaluate all combinations of abstraction level, serialization format, and injection template. \cref{tab:prompt_config} reports DS, RC, and IS for LMDrive averaged over the LangAuto \textit{Tiny}, \textit{Short}, and \textit{Long} tracks.
-We give mean rows and columns to support comparisons across serialization formats and injection templates, respectively.
-Notably, multiple test-time scene graph configurations already surpass the reproduced baseline without scene graphs (\cref{tab:lmdrive_bevdriver_ckpt_ft}), underscoring the potential of this approach even without additional training.
-Two consistent trends emerge: First, injection template V3 outperforms both V2 and V1, with V1 trailing significantly.
-Second, Actor-Only abstractions yield the best results across all formats, indicating that minimal yet structured relational information is most beneficial when applied to pretrained models.

-These results highlight the strength of lean representations and well-designed prompts, even without additional training.
-Actor-Only graphs in particular strike a favorable balance between semantic relevance and token budget, introducing the fewest additional tokens across all formats, as shown in \cref{tab:sg_token_mean_max}.
-Based on these insights, we select the Actor-Only abstraction and injection templates V2 and V3 for all subsequent fine-tuning experiments, focusing on configurations that maximize prompt efficiency and clarity.
+We provide mean rows and columns to facilitate comparisons across serialization formats and injection templates.
+Notably, multiple test-time configurations already surpass the performance of the original pretrained baselines, underscoring the inherent potential of relational grounding even without fine-tuning.
+Three consistent trends emerge from this zero-shot evaluation.
+First, structured formats (Text, JSON, YAML) consistently outperform unstructured \textit{Free-form} prose describing the same underlying relational elements as an image-caption-style narrative across all abstractions.
+Second, injection template V3 consistently outperforms V2 and V1, with V1 trailing significantly.
+Third, Actor-Only abstractions yield the best results across all formats, indicating that minimal but structured relational information is most beneficial for pretrained models.
+Thus, Actor-Only graphs optimize the trade-off between semantic relevance and token footprint (\cref{fig:scene_graph_example}).
+Accordingly, we select this abstraction alongside templates V2 and V3 for all fine-tuning experiments to ensure maximum prompt efficiency and clarity.